 - Separated and Divorced Support Group

 Join a confidential, spirit-filled group who may be experiencing what you are.
 Any age, any stage welcome!
-We meet every THIRD Sunday after the 5pm mass.
-Please see the bulletin (Click Here) to confirm meeting date/location as holidays and/or facility schedule may result in rare variation in date, time and/or location.
+Please see the bulletin (Click Here) to confirm meeting date/location for this monthly meeting.

-Click here for more info or Email firstname.lastname@example.org for info or to request a childcare reservation in advance. *(While we will do everything we can to accommodate childcare requests, a minimum of 5 days’ notice is preferred.)
+Click here for more info or to request a childcare reservation in advance. *(While we will do everything we can to accommodate childcare requests, a minimum of 5 days’ notice is preferred.)

 - Pilates Excercise Class